stjude/DeepBrainIPP/README.md

               "is_diff_fold_struct": 0.0

             g. model_type: You need to select models based on the resolution of your MRI volumes that requires less interpolation to match with models.
-For our Example dataset use "exvivo-2".
+For our Example dataset use "exvivo-2" and in vivo MRIs use "invivo-2".

               invivo-2: 0.06mm X 0.06mm X 0.48mm
               exvivo-1: 0.06mm X 0.06mm X 0.06mm